 The end of a week long sprint is never the end.
 Following on from the gathering of user insights, Design Sprints are great for building in those insights quickly.

-This means organisations can harness a flexible framework for trailing and further developing solutions, gathering feedback at every stage until an idea solution is found.
+This means organisations can harness a flexible framework for trialing and further developing solutions, gathering feedback at every stage until an ideal solution is found.
 This can be:

 - Using your existing positive feedback and building on this validation of customer approval to a fully formed prototype